Blood type eating – briefly

 Sometimes the critics misrepresent the idea of blood type eating.
 They claim that is a “low carb, high protein” diet.
 These claims are nonsense.
 Carbohydrates include vegetables and fruits.
 D’Adamo and Mozzi recommend modest quantities of protein, either animal protein for types O and B or vegetable proteins for type A and AB.

 Academic critics of blood type eating like to point out that there is another, more detailed blood typing system called HLA (human leukocyte antigen).
 This system is used to reduce the risk of rejections of transplanted organs and bone marrow.
 It is independent of ABO blood types.
-This does not contradict the possibility that the ABO blood type is not only genetic, but also metabolic.
+This does not contradict the possibility that the ABO blood type is also metabolic.
 They further claim that there are studies in the field of “nutrigenetics” or “nutrogenomics” that contradict the blood type eating idea.
 What are these specific studies?
 Be aware that many formal academic nutritional studies often contradict each other.
 Nevertheless, some of the academic critics of blood type eating can be real windbags on the subject of HLA blood types and nutrigenetics.

 On the other hand, in my opinion, one valid criticism is that the origin of different blood types is not clear.
 D’Adamo speculates that blood type O was the original hunter-gatherer blood type.
 According to him, blood type A then evolved to adapt to the cultivation of wheat, corn, and rice almost ten thousand years ago.
 Blood type B then evolved to adapt to a nomadic life, herding animals, and eating dairy.
 What is the evidence of this evolution?
 What is the evidence of the theory of evolution in general?
 This is not clear to me.
 All of these ancient wanderers and settlers are dead and gone.
 Earth to earth, ashes to ashes, and dust to dust.
 Also, the antigens that define the ABO blood type are also found in other species of animals than human beings.